google/santa/Docs/details/santa-driver.md

 ###### Invalidation

-Besides the expiry time for individual entries the entire cache will be cleared if any of the following events takes place.
+Besides the expiry time for individual entries, the entire cache will be cleared if any of the following events takes place:

 * Addition of the blacklist rule
 * Addition of a blacklist regex scope